-Conch (pronounced ‘konk’) is a type of edible marine snail popular through the Caribbean, especially in the Turks and Caicos Islands.
+Conch (pronounced ‘konk’) is a type of edible marine snail popular throughout the Caribbean and especially in the Turks and Caicos Islands.
 Conch tastes similar to clams, although it is a lot more ‘rubbery’ with a more defined texture.

 Conch is an important symbol of the Turks and Caicos, being one of three symbols on our flag (the other two being a spiny lobster and a Turk's Head cactus).

 Conch is becoming endangered due to overfishing.
 The Caicos Conch Farm on Providenciales is the world’s only conch farm (open for visitors), which used to supply conch for the entire country and also for export.

 Conchs start as an egg in an ‘egg mass’, a group of individual strands which are woven together with sand to protect the individual delicate eggs.
 Each egg mass has approximately 500,000 eggs.

 5 days after hatching, in the larva phase, conchs are about .5 mm (1/50”), and have yet to undergo the metamorphosis stage.
 This metamorphosis phase occurs around day 18, which by then they are .8 mm (1/32”).
 Day 19, after they have undergone metamorphosis and are now in the post-larva stage, conchs are usually about 1 mm (1/24”) in size.